 The College makes every reasonable effort to ensure that complaints are resolved as expediently and efficiently as possible.
 Many complaints may require extensive review, and time frames will vary depending on the complexity of the investigation and the severity and extent of the alleged misconduct.
 Additionally, any reference to “days” in this Policy and these Procedures refers to business days.

-The Title IX Office strives to complete investigation and adjudication within 120 days after the notice of an investigation under the Gender-Based Misconduct process or notice of a Title IX Formal Complaint.
+The Office of Nondiscrimination and Title IX strives to complete investigation and adjudication within 120 days after the notice of an investigation under the Gender-Based Misconduct process or notice of a Title IX Formal Complaint.

 Time frames may be extended for good cause as necessary to ensure the integrity and completeness of this process.
 The reasons for extension of the time frame also include, but are not limited to: compliance with a request by law enforcement; a limited accommodation of the availability of Parties, their advisors, and witnesses; students on leave; exam periods, school breaks or vacations; and accounting for complexities of a specific investigation, including the number of witnesses and volume of information provided by the Parties.

-If a complainant does not wish to make a Formal Complaint, the Title IX Coordinator may determine a Formal Complaint is necessary.
+If a complainant does not wish to make a Formal Complaint, the Director of Nondiscrimination and Title IX may determine a Formal Complaint is necessary.
 Barnard will inform the complainant of this decision in writing, and the complainant need not participate in the process further but will receive all notices issued under this Policy and Process.